Will the Spurs cover the spread vs. the Trail Blazers? Promo Codes, Betting Trends, Records ATS

 Additional Spurs Insights & Trends

-- San Antonio has a 4-6 record against the spread while finishing 1-9 overall in its past 10 games.
+- San Antonio is 4-6 against the spread and 2-8 overall over its past 10 games.

-- Seven of the Spurs' past 10 games have hit the over.
+- Seven of the Spurs' past 10 outings have gone over the total.

 Bet on this or any NBA matchup at BetMGM